paritytech/helm-charts/charts/node/examples/local-rococo/README.md

 ## Example Rococo Local Chain
-This is a simple example of deploying a rococo-local and parachain test chains in Kubernetes.
+This example demonstrates deploying a Rococo-local (relaychain) test chain and parachain test chains in Kubernetes.
-One bootnode, two validators and two parachain nodes will be deployed via the helm chart.
+The setup includes deploying one bootnode, two validators, and two parachain nodes via the Helm chart.
 Once both validators are running you will see block production.
-A custom node key is used on the Alice validator which all other hosts use as a bootnode.
+A custom chainspec is generated in the initcontainer on the bootnode, which is used to connect all relaychain nodes together.

 ### Relaychain Setup:
 1. **Install the Relaychain:**